Cardiovascular disease in women: Shifts and trends

-As a follow-up, a recent 2019 AHA survey of the awareness of CVD being the leading cause of death in women has been on the decline in the last decade.
+As a follow-up, a recent 2019 AHA survey of the awareness of CVD being the leading cause of death in women has shown a decline in the last decade.
 The greatest differences were seen among Hispanic women, non-Hispanic Black women and the age group of 25 to 34 year old.
 These trends are similar to those found in the 2012 survey done by the American Heart Association.
-This shift in knowledge demonstrates a great need for cardiovascular health programs targeted to women, to ensure that they can successfully access the needed resources to ensure successful CVD treatment and prevention.
+This shift in knowledge demonstrates a need for cardiovascular health programs targeted to women to ensure that they can successfully access the needed resources to ensure successful CVD treatment and prevention.

 Moreover, trends have also demonstrated a difference in CVD risk and treatment amongst women from different ethnicities.
 In the 1980s, African American women had double the mortality rates compared to other women between the ages of 30 and 39.
 Although this number has improved, in comparison to white women, the disparity persists.
 A 2007 study that black and Hispanic women were nearly half as aware (31% and 29% respectively) than their white counterparts (68%).
 This is alarming as minority groups are at an increased risk of higher cholesterol levels and many other risk factors that cause CVD.
 Studies have found this may be due to lack of educational intervention being targeted to these groups to ensure equity access to health resources.

 Future research is working to establish gender-specific guidelines and ensure that treatments, diagnoses, and overall practices are adjusted to encompass the differences of women with CVD in clinical application.

 Signs and symptoms

 CVD is the leading cause of death in women worldwide.
 Studies have shown a recent successful decline in CVD mortality overall.
-However, there is a strong indication for male-specific reductions being implemented in practice, thus, female mortality remains high, despite the incidence of CVD being lower.
+However, there is a strong indication for male-specific reductions being implemented in practice; thus, female mortality remains high, despite the incidence of CVD being lower.
 The number of women surviving and dying from CVD far outweighs the number of men in comparison.

 Due to anatomical and biological differences, women with CVD have been shown to present with the expected symptoms, as well as unusual and unexpected symptoms of CVD in comparison to men.
 The traditional, or common, symptoms seen in both men and women include: